Walid-Ahmed/House-Price-Prediction-using-multi-Images/README.md

 # House Price Prediction using multi Images

+This repo uses deep learning to predict the price of a house beased on four images

+1.Bathroom
+2.Kitchen
+3.Frontal
+4.Bedroom

-This repo uses deep learning to predict the price of a house beased on four images, each image is fed to a branch of convloution netweork, features are extracted from each image then concetenated and all features are fed to a fully connected NN to predict the price
+Each image is fed to a branch of convolution  network, features are extracted from each image then concatenated  and all features are fed to a fully connected NN to predict the price

 The dataset is from   https://github.com/emanhamed/Houses-dataset